ipfs/devgrants/targeted-grants/lotus-farcaster.md

 * Small footprint
 * Collect lotus node and miner data
 * Only rely on API
-* Data are pulled from the Prometheus (increase security)
+* Data are pulled from the Prometheus server (increase security)
-* Deploy on the miner node only
+* Deployed on the miner node only
 * Run under Unprivileged user

 ## Dashboard Features